 Healthy takeaways in Palma

-Ziva is a funky cafe located in Palma and Santa Ponça.
-It's the place to go for raw, organic breakfast, lunch, Saturday brunch, snacks, smoothies and cold-pressed juices.
-All their dishes are made with 100% plant-based ingredients, without processed sugars, dairy, preservatives or colouring, and cooked at temperatures below 46ºC.
-And, if you want to use your holiday break to detox, they can put together a tailored three-step cleansing programme using raw food and juice fasting so that you go back home rid of toxins.
+Ziva is the place to go for raw, funky organic breakfasts, including Saturday brunch, as well as offering a great lunch, or simple smoothies and cold-pressed juices.
+All prepared at temperatures below 46ºC, their dishes are made with 100% plant-based ingredients, without processed sugars, dairy, preservatives, or colouring.
+If you’re after a holiday detox, they’ll put together a tailored, three-step cleansing programme using raw food and ‘juice fasting’, ensuring you return from your travels happy and toxin-free.

-Simple Smart Food can be found in Palma’s Santa Catalina as well as Plaça Mercat.
-These health food bars tend to attract the yummy mummies looking for something nutritious for a healthy family breakfast or lunch.
-Juices, smoothies, healthy breakfasts, soups and salads all feature on the menu here.
+Simple Smart Food can be found in Palma’s hipster district of Santa Catalina, as well as in Plaça Mercat.
+These health-food bars are usually frequented by artistic young professionals in need of a healthy breakfast or nutritious lunch.
+Juices, smoothies, delicious breakfasts/soups and salads all feature heavily on the menu here.

-Coco’s Deli has become a trendy spot for healthy eaters in Portals Nous.
+Coco’s Deli offers a petite, trendy spot for mindful diners in Portals Nous.
 Their philosophy is to create natural, healthy food using the highest quality produce available.
-They specialise in colourful salads, gluten-free products, raw cakes, smoothies and juices to have in or take away.
+They specialise in colourful salads, gluten-free products, raw cakes, and of course an array of smoothies and juices to have in or take away.

 Vegetarian & vegan restaurants